A Constant-Factor Approximation Algorithm for the Asymmetric Traveling Salesman Problem: Preliminaries

-Given an edge-weighted digraph $(G,w)$, the Held-Karp relaxation has a variable $x(e) \geq 0$ for every edge $e\in E$.
+Given an edge-weighted digraph $(G,w)$, the Held--Karp relaxation has a variable $x(e) \geq 0$ for every edge $e\in E$.
 The intended solution is that $x(e)$ should equal the number of times $e$ is used in the solution.
 The linear programming relaxation $\LP(G,w)$ is now defined as follows:

-The optimum value of this LP is called the \emph{Held-Karp lower bound}.
+The optimum value of this LP is called the \emph{Held--Karp lower bound}.
 The first set of constraints says that the in-degree should equal the out-degree for each vertex, i.e., the solution should be Eulerian.
 We call a non-negative vector $x$ satisfying these constraints a \emph{circulation}.
 The second set of constraints enforces that the solution is connected.
 These are sometimes referred to as subtour elimination constraints.
 Notice that the Eulerian property implies $x(\delta^-(S))=x(\delta^+(S))$ for every set $S \subseteq V$, and therefore these constraints are equivalent to $x(\delta^+(S)) \geq 1$ for all $\emptyset \neq S \subsetneq V$, which appear more frequently in the literature.
 We use the above formulation as it enables some simplifications in the presentation.

 We say that a set $S\subseteq V$ is \emph{tight} with respect to a solution $x$ to $\LP(G,w)$ if $x(\delta(S))=2$, that is, $x(\delta^-(S))=x(\delta^+(S))=1$.

 Let us now formulate the dual linear program $\DUAL(G,w)$.
 We associate variables $(\alpha_v)_{v\in V}$ and $(y_S)_{\emptyset \neq S \subset V}$ with the first and second set of constraints of $\LP(G,w)$, respectively.